+The United Nations University Library (UNU Library) is located on the second floor of the UNU HQ in Tokyo.
 The Library is available to assist in the achievement of the overall objectives of UNU.
 Library materials and information resources are collected and made available primarily for members of the UNU community including staff members, fellows, researchers, visiting scholars, affiliate scholars, associate personnel, postgraduate students and members of the UN agencies at the UNU HQ building.
+The Library maintains open to the public policy.

 Access to the UNU Library is granted.
 Borrowing privilege is also made available.
 However, you will be asked to present a proof of your employment or enrollment upon your library membership registration.
 Former employee or alumni status does not provide off site access to Library’s subscribed e-Resources.

-Assistance in identifying materials, information retrieval, and instruction in using electronic resources and databases on various subjects will be provided by trained Library staff members on request.
+The Library accepts all inquiries from the public.
+Assistance in identifying materials, information retrieval, and instruction in using electronic resources and databases on various subjects will be provided by the trained Library staff members on request.

 Loans are not available for external users.
 Library materials are for reference use in the Library only.
 Individual borrowing privileges are granted to the support members of the Japan Foundation for UNU.
 For individuals affiliated or enrolled at university libraries where cooperation agreements have been signed, please contact the respective library.
 Refer to the contact information.